 Strong lens modeling package.

-lenstronomy is a multi-purpose package to model strong gravitational lenses.
-The software package is presented in Birrer & Amara 2018 and is based on Birrer et al 2015. lenstronomy finds application for time-delay cosmography and measuring the expansion rate of the universe, for quantifying lensing substructure to infer dark matter properties, morphological quantification of galaxies, quasar-host galaxy decomposition and much more.
+lenstronomy is a multi-purpose software package to model strong gravitational lenses. lenstronomy finds application for time-delay cosmography and measuring the expansion rate of the Universe, for quantifying lensing substructure to infer dark matter properties, morphological quantification of galaxies, quasar-host galaxy decomposition and much more.
 A (incomplete) list of publications making use of lenstronomy can be found at this link.

 The development is coordinated on GitHub and contributions are welcome.
-The documentation of lenstronomy is available at readthedocs.org and the package is distributed over PyPI. lenstronomy is an affiliated package of astropy.
+The documentation of lenstronomy is available at readthedocs.org and the package is distributed through PyPI and conda-forge. lenstronomy is an affiliated package of astropy.

-Specific instructions for settings and installation requirements for special cases that can provide speed-ups, we refer to the documentation page.
+lenstronomy releases are distributed through PyPI and conda-forge.
+Instructions for installing lenstronomy and its dependencies can be found in the Installation section of the documentation.
+Specific instructions for settings and installation requirements for special cases that can provide speed-ups, we also refer to the Installation page.

 The starting guide jupyter notebook leads through the main modules and design features of lenstronomy.
 The modular design of lenstronomy allows the user to directly access a lot of tools and each module can also be used as stand-alone packages.

-We have made an extension module available at https://github.com/sibirrer/lenstronomy_extensions.
-You can find simple examle notebooks for various cases.
+We have made an extension module available at https://github.com/lenstronomy/lenstronomy-tutorials.
+You can find simple example notebooks for various cases.
 The latest versions of the notebooks should be compatible with the recent pip version of lenstronomy.